kushaldas/pym/docs/classes.rst

-__init__ is called when ever an object of the class is constructed.That means when ever we will create a student object we will see the message "Creating a new student" in the prompt.
+__init__ is called when ever an object of the class is constructed.
+That means when ever we will create a student object we will see the message "A student object is created" in the prompt.
 You can see the first argument to the method is *self*.
 It is a special variable which points to the current object (like `this` in C++).
-The object is passed implicitly to every method available in it , but we have to get it explicitly in every method while writing the methods.
+The object is passed implicitly to every method available in it, but we have to get it explicitly in every method while writing the methods.
 Example shown below.

 ::